ArriVent Pharmaceuticals Science

 Mutational activation of the epidermal growth factor receptor (EGFR) is a common and early event in the development of non-small cell lung cancer (NSCLC) and confers oncogene dependency on the growth and proliferation of cancer cells.
 EGFR activating mutations are present in approximately 15% of NSCLC.
 Patients with NSCLC containing EGFR activating mutations are also particularly prone to the development of brain metastases, with 50% to 60% developing central nervous system (CNS) metastases over the course of their disease.
 Despite initial clinical response to currently approved EGFR inhibitors, patients with advanced EGFR mutated NSCLC inevitably acquire resistance mechanisms and progress at some point during treatment; therefore, there is the need for more effective, tolerable treatments.

-Building on the clinical data collected in China by Allist, ArriVent is studying furmonertinib globally in patients with EGFR mutant and HER2 Exon 20 insertion mutant NSCLC.
+ArriVent is studying furmonertinib globally in patients with NSCLC with EGFR mutations and HER2 Exon 20 insertion mutations.

 ARR-002